arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 In this section, you will be able to select the Nicla Vision onboard sensors individually or several interesting combinations.

-This is the supported sensor list to date:
+This is the supported sensors list:
 - Built-in microphone
 - Inertial (IMU)
 - ADC sensor (A0)